All Again

 All Again is a 2024 studio album by American indie rock band Queen of Jeans.
 It has received positive review from critics.

 Reception

 At BrooklynVegan, Andrew Sacher included the notable releases of the week stating that while the lyrical themes are emotionally difficult, "the music goes down easy, with one song after the next rooted in the blissful dream pop of bands like Alvvays".
 Grace Robins-Somerville of Paste rated All Again a 7.7 out of 10, stating that "this is the record where Queen Of Jeans have mastered both the banger-to-ballad ratio, and the banger-to-ballad transition" and suggested that listeners will put this album on repeat.
-Editors at Stereogum chose this for Album of the Week and critic Danielle Chelosky called the music "enchanting, angsty indie rock tinged with emo sensibility" that has "exhilarating momentum" and makes for an album that is "is resentful, nostalgic, frustrated, disoriented".
+Editors at Stereogum chose this for Album of the Week and critic Danielle Chelosky called the music "enchanting, angsty indie rock tinged with emo sensibility" that has "exhilarating momentum" and makes for an album that is "resentful, nostalgic, frustrated, disoriented".